Break into Product Management: From HBO to Ericsson

 If you had to define your role to those in engineering, would it be safe to say you own the product and convey that to them?

 In my previous company that was the case.
 At Ericsson, I’m currently mostly dealing with project-product portfolio management related tasks.
 I’m making the customers happy with ensuring the feature release rollouts.

 How important do you think it is to have a technical background?

-Since I have no technical background I think it is not really important at the beginning, but later you need to be prepared to fill those gaps.
+Since I have no technical background, I think it is not really important in the beginning, but later on, you need to be prepared to fill those gaps.